RooLifeGroup Limited Corporate Governance Statement

 The Board has adopted a diversity policy that provides a framework for the Company to achieve, amongst other things, a diverse and skilled workforce, a workplace culture characterised by inclusive practices and behaviours for the benefit of all staff, improved employment and career development opportunities for women and a work environment that values and utilises the contributions of employees with diverse backgrounds, experiences and perspectives.

 The Board has adopted a policy that sets out the guidelines on the sale and purchase of securities in the Company by its Directors, Employees and Consultants.
 The policy generally provides that the written acknowledgement of the Chairman, or Managing Director if the Chairman is not available, is obtainable prior to trading.

 The Company in general meetings is responsible for the appointment of the external auditors.
 The Board will review the scope, performance and fees of those external auditors.

-The Company will not have a separate remuneration committee until such time as the Board is of a sufficient size and structure.
-The Company’s operations are of a sufficient magnitude for a separate committee to be of benefit to the Company.
+The Company will not have a separate remuneration committee until such time as the Board is of a sufficient size and structure and the Company’s operations are of a sufficient magnitude for a separate committee to be of benefit to the Company.

 The Board will ensure that no Director or Senior Executive will be involved in deciding his or her own remuneration.